cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 their emissions across multiple cloud providers.

-This application pulls usage data (compute, storage, networking, etc) from major cloud providers and calculates estimated energy (Watt-hours) and greenhouse gas emissions expressed as  carbon dioxide equivalents (kgs CO2e).
+This application pulls usage data (compute, storage, networking, etc) from major cloud providers and calculates estimated energy (Watt-Hours) and greenhouse gas emissions expressed as  carbon dioxide equivalents (kgs CO2e).
 We display these visualizations in a dashboard for developers, sustainability leaders and other stakeholders in an organization to view and take action.
 It currently supports a number of commonly used AWS services.
 We are in the process of adding support for GCP services, and have Azure also on the roadmap.